the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 This activity is also often a precursor to other engagement activities such as impact assessment and user experience workshop as stakeholder maps can help identify who should be centered in the research process.
 Stakeholder mapping is a core activity of many Research Infrastructure Roles and may serve different goals, for example:
 - Research Community Managers may use this to establish a project governance structure and decide the most effective methods and channels for communication with each stakeholder.
-- Research Application Managers may use this to categorise and prioritise different kinds of users of research outputs, such as local government vs. industry partners
+- Research Application Managers may use this to categorise and prioritise different kinds of users of research outputs, such as local government vs. industry partners.
 - Research Project Managers may use this for project reporting and evaluation purposes and identifying who to invite for a certain meeting.

 ### Example resources